 “It’s all about creativity,” he said.
 “The chairs being different colors represent different ideas that people bring forth.
 It wasn’t just convenience.
 The people we work with come from different backgrounds.”

-Biomedical engineers, mechanical engineers, and even a theater instructor, gathers to discuss surgical procedures and how the operating room team of nurses and technicians can more effectively work together.
-They do this through practitioners’ movements and non-verbal communications.
+Biomedical engineers, mechanical engineers, and even a theater instructor, gather to discuss surgical procedures and how the operating room team of nurses and technicians can more effectively work together.
+They do this through studying practitioners’ movements and non-verbal communications.

 “We’re one big community here, trying to make surgery safer for patients,” Sutkin said.
 “We’re trying to make it safer by cutting down on errors and improving communication.
 The operating room is such a fast-paced, high-risk environment.
 You have all these people from different backgrounds trying to work together, all with the same goal to have an effective, safe surgery.
 But they have to communicate well to do that.”